worktheclock/replit.github.io/tutorials/29-paid-content-site.md

 {% endblock %}
 ```

-As with the home page, we display different parts of the page depending on whether the content is paywalled, and the current user owns it.
+As with the home page, we display different parts of the page depending on whether the content is paywalled, and whether the current user owns it.
 If the user must purchase the PDF, we include a single-button form that posts to `/checkout/<content_id>`, an application route we'll create in the next section.

 We've referred to a lot of different variables in our front-end templates.
 Flask's Jinja templating framework allows us to pass the variables we need into `render_template`, as we did when building the application backend.
 Our content creation page needed a form, and our content viewing pages needed an ID.
 In addition, we unpack the return value of a function named `context` to all of our rendered pages.
 Define this function now with our other helper functions in `main.py`, just below `owns_content`: